imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 ### How to smooth a surface

-In order to smooth the surface of a 3D object, select the object and click on -&gt;Edit-&gt;Smooth surface.
+In order to smooth the surface of a 3D object, select the object and click on {% include bc path="Edit|Smooth surface" %}.

-You can also smooth all displayed surfaces by clicking on -&gt;Edit-&gt;Smooth all surfaces [Top](#top)
+You can also smooth all displayed surfaces by clicking on {% include bc path="Edit|Smooth all surfaces" %} [Top](#top)

 ### How to export surfaces